cwmaloney/farmsteadLightsWebhook/README.md

    * node webHooks.js
 2. Start ngrok
    * Open a terminal or command line window
-   * Initially: ngrpk authtoken <look in ngrok UI>
+   * Do this when you set up a server initially: ngrpk authtoken <look in ngrok UI>
-   * ngrok http 8000 -subdomain=farmsteadlighs
+   * ngrok http 8000 -subdomain=farmsteadlights
-   * Copy the hptts forwarding address displayed by ngrok
 3. Open the DialogFlow console
    * https://www.twilio.com/console/phone-numbers/incoming
    * Click on the phone number